A Tradition of Excellence Since 1964

 Beginning in 1982, a 67–credit (quarter credits) major in athletic training was initiated.
 By 1986, the major was increased to 72 credits and officially approved by the National Athletic Trainers Association.
 In 1992, the major was increased to 77 quarter credits.
-In addition to the course requirements, the student athletic trainer must work a minimum of 1,200 clock hours of supervised experience in the co–ed athletic training setting evenly distributed over a three year (nine quarter) period.
-A minimum of twenty of twenty–five percent of those hours must be with contact/collision sports.
-The student is encouraged to work toward an additional major (teaching or non–teaching), a minor and or complete prerequisite courses leading to application for admission to a physical therapy program or medical school.
+In addition to the course requirements, the student athletic trainer competed a minimum of 1,200 clock hours of supervised experience in the co–ed athletic training setting evenly distributed over a three year (nine quarter) period.
+A minimum of twenty–five percent of those hours were with contact/collision sports.
+The student was encouraged to work toward an additional major (teaching or non–teaching), a minor and/or complete prerequisite courses leading to application for admission to a physical therapy program or medical school.
 Athletic Training was approved as an Allied Health Care Profession by the American Medical Association on June 24, 1990.
-The Mankato State University Athletic Training Program will undergo the accreditation process by the Certifying Agency for Allied Health Education Programs (CAAHEP) of the American Medical Association during the 1995–96 academic year.
+The Mankato State University Athletic Training Program then underwent the accreditation process by the Certifying Agency for Allied Health Education Programs (CAAHEP) of the American Medical Association during the 1995–96 academic year.

-Kent continued as Curriculum director, guiding the program through it's first CAAHEP accreditation.
+Kent continued as Curriculum director, guiding the program through its first CAAHEP accreditation.
 Prior to the 1996–97 academic year, Kent transferred to Curriculum Director responsibilities to Dr. Patrick Sexton.
-Kent continued to teach athletic training courses within the curriculum, along with Theresa Mackey and Patrick Sexton.
-The program is currently housed within the Department of Human Performance, in the College of Allied Health and Nursing.
-Program graduates continue to perform extremely well on the BOC Examination, obtain high quality graduate positions, teacher/athletic trainer positions, admission to other allied health professional programs, and obtain employment in the "Mankato State" Athletic Training tradition.
+Kent continued to teach athletic training courses within the curriculum, along with Theresa Mackey Skrien and Patrick Sexton.
+Program graduates continued to perform extremely well on the BOC Examination, obtained high-quality graduate positions, teacher/athletic trainer positions, admission to other allied health professional programs, and obtain employment in the "Mankato State" Athletic Training tradition.

 Masters Degree (Graduate) Program